Install Required Packages

 file at the root of your project and include your Trigger API key and URL like this:

-Replace ENTER_YOUR_DEVELOPMENT_API_KEY_HERE
+ENTER_YOUR_DEVELOPMENT_API_KEY_HERE

 with the actual API key obtained from the previous step.

-Create a file at <root>/trigger.ts
+Create a file at<root>/trigger.ts

 or <root>/src/trigger.ts